andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 * **But you can load balance across multiple processes in node!** This is only gets you granularity at the per-connection level.
 One bad client can ruin all the connections to that particular server instance, it can't leverage additional cores or schedule other jobs ahead easily.
 * **But you can use message passing to coordinate between processes, who needs shared memory!** This is true, and for most languages this is generally a good idea.
 However, since it isn't built into the language the syntax is messy and the performance could be better.
 * **But you can use fibers/coroutines to get blocking-looking async code!** You're still effectively managing threads manually, playing human process scheduler.
 Additionally you still need to know which calls are blocking and which ones aren't otherwise you'll have race conditions when what *looked* like blocking code wasn't.
-In both threaded and callback styles code with thees issues sticks out.
+In both threaded and callback styles these issues stick out.
 * **But if all the libraries aren't async its easy to block the async parts of a hybrid system!** While this is a valid concern, most libraries are pretty clearly blocking or non-blocking.
 I haven't seen this become an actual issue.
 To use blocking libraries, simple defer their processing to a background thread.

 ## Why Vert.x Has the Right Mix